-1.1.
-Holding companies with limited debt repayment capacity
+2.1 Holding companies with limited debt repayment capacity

 Loans to holding companies that do not have independent cash flow generally pose more risk than loans to operating companies with independent cash flow.
 FME regards 150% risk weight to be appropriate for loans to holding companies irrelevant of securities pledged for the loans.
-If the value of pledged shares and the haircut applied is too low in the opinion of the FME, further capital will be required to meet the supervisory benchmark (see chapter 1.3 below).
+If the value of pledged shares and the haircut applied is too low in the opinion of the FME, further capital will be required to meet the supervisory benchmark (see chapter 2.3 below).
 A holding company is considered to have independent cash flow if it fulfills either of the following conditions:

-a) The parent company's cash flow is sufficient to pay its debt.
+a) The holding company's regular cash flow4 is sufficient to pay its interest bearing debt in a regular amortized schedule over its lifetime.